kurtosis

 Details

-Return the kurtosis of X. The calculation skips NULL values.
+Return the kurtosis of X. The calculation skips null values.

 The calculation uses the following formulas: